prey/gdpr_rails/README.md

 ### Portability Rules

-Export option & Portability rules will allow you to set up how and which data you will give to requester user.
+Export option & Portability rules will allow you to set up how and which data you will give to a requester user.

 #### Exporter:
 + **path**: where the folder will be generated, usually can be set on /tmp, this will need a pathname, like `Rails.root.join("tmp/export")`
 + **resource**: which model , ie: `User`
 + **index_template**: The first page. defaults to a simple ul li list of links tied to your rules, this expects a Pathname or a String with yout template
-+ **layout**: A layout template to wrap the static site,  this expects a Pathname or a String with yout template
++ **layout**: A layout template to wrap the static site,  this expects a Pathname or a String with your template
 + **after_zip**: a callback to handle the zip file on the resource, something like:
 ```ruby
 after_zip: ->(zip_path, resource){